cognifog-eu/iot-edge-gw/README.md

 3. Type 'Matter' into the field 'Search for a brand name'
 4. Click 'Matter (BETA)'
 5. Check that the URL* field contains `ws://localhost:5580/ws`

+## Other
+Optionally, end devices can be configured to interact with the IoT Edge Gateway by means of the MATTER protocol.
+More specifically, this communication has been validated by using ESP32-S2 DevKitM-1 devices (https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/hw-reference/esp32s2/user-guide-devkitm-1-v1.html) and the firmware provided by Tasmota (https://tasmota.github.io/docs/).